snapshot-labs/sx-starknet/README.md

 </p>

-### Architecture
+### On Chain Architecture

 Snapshot X is designed to be as modular as possible to provide maximum configurability.
-As displayed in the diagram below, certain contracts have new instances which are deployed for each DAO (or more specifically per space) that utilizes Snapshot X. Whilst others are treated more like library contracts and have a single instance which is shared between all DAOs.
+As displayed in the diagram below, certain contracts have new instances which are deployed for each DAO (or more specifically per [space](#Space-Contract) that utilizes Snapshot X. Whilst others are treated more like library contracts and have a single instance which is shared between all DAOs.

 ![](./docs/milestones/architecture.png)

-#### Space contract
+#### Space Contract

 The [space](contracts/starknet/space/space.cairo) is THE core contract: it's in charge of tracking proposals, votes, and other general settings.
 To deploy a new space, you will need to provide: